National deadline: November 1, 2013

 Applicants may also submit applications in the visual arts, music, film, dance, creative writing and translation.
 See website for particulars.

-Application materials: A non-refundable fee of $20.00 is required.
-PLEASE SUBMIT ONE ORIGINAL PAPER COPY AND ONE ELECTRONIC COPY OF THE ITEMS LISTED BELOW.
+Application materials are both hard copy and electronic: PLEASE SUBMIT ONE ORIGINAL PAPER COPY AND ONE ELECTRONIC COPY OF THE ITEMS LISTED BELOW.
 Each version must contain one of each item, collated in the order shown.
 Do not staple or use a binder for the paper copy, please use paper clips only (optional).

-Submission of Electronic Copy: Please send an electronic copy of the above material via email to email@example.com by 3am Eastern Standard Time, November 1, 2013.
+Submission of Electronic Copy: Email to email@example.com by 3:00 a.m.
+EST, November 1, 2013.
 Attach the documents together in one PDF file, if possible, to avoid multiple attachments in the email.

-Please Submit Original Copies (one copy each) In Sealed Envelopes Of The Items Listed Below.
+Hard Copy Submission: In addition to the documents above, please include one copy of each item below in sealed envelopes.
 It is not necessary to submit these items electronically or to collate them with the application form.

 - Applicants who have not completed a final degree (i.e. Ph.D., M.D., M.Arch., etc.) at the time of application should have official transcripts for all undergraduate and graduate work sent.